Clinical Learning Experiences

 Clinical Site Placement

 Clinical learning experiences afford students the opportunity to further use the theory and skills they have learned in their didactic course work.
-The Clinical Placement Office (CPO) functions as liaison between the graduate programs of the School of Nursing and the many clinical agencies and other entities with which it collaborates to provide appropriate placement sites.
+The Clinical Placement Office (CPO) functions as liaison between the MSN and PGC programs of the School of Nursing and the many clinical sites with which it collaborates to provide appropriate precepted training experiences.

-Students are assigned to faculty-approved clinical learning sites based on the learning objectives of the course.
-All students who participate in clinical education must be prepared to be flexible with scheduling requirements for placement rotations that potentially include evenings, nights, and weekends.
+Students are assigned to faculty-approved clinical learning sites based on the learning objectives of the course, faculty approval, and preceptor availability.
+All students who participate in clinical education must be prepared to be flexible.
+Scheduling requirements for placement rotations may potentially include evenings, nights, and weekends.
 This is particularly important for master of science in nursing (MSN) and post-graduate certificate (PGC) students who are placed in individually precepted clinical or systems sites.
-Although faculty and staff will make every effort to identify sites for precepted rotations as close to the student’s place of residence as possible, statutory regulations, requirements of health care provider sites, competition for sites, etc., may limit the location and selection of sites.
-MSN and PGC students may be required to attend a site in a state other than their resident state and/or to travel a significant distance within their resident state or another, depending on the availability of suitable sites.
-In most cases, the travel will be less than 120 miles or two hours.
-However, some students may be required to travel farther.
-MSN and PGC students should also be aware that in very rare instances, in order to finish the clinical requirements of a degree and graduate, they may need to relocate to North Carolina to finish the clinical or systems course requirements.
+These clinical experiences will follow the preceptor’s schedule, with the expectation that the student adjust their schedule as needed.
+Although efforts will be made to secure clinical sites for precepted rotations near the student’s place of residence, factors such as statutory regulations, requirements of health care provider sites, competition for sites, availability of preceptors, clinical site contracts etc., may limit the location and selection of sites.
+MSN and PGC students may be required to attend a site in a state other than their resident state and/or to travel a significant distance depending on the availability of suitable sites.
+In most cases, the travel will be less than 120 miles.
+However, some students may be required to travel farther or temporarily relocate, in order to complete the clinical requirements of a degree and graduate.

-Students are expected to be responsive to the CPO and to actively participate in the process of securing clinical or system sites and/or preceptors.
-This means, at a minimum, that students will complete and submit all clinical placement information requested from the CPO staff by the designated due dates.
-It also means, to the extent possible, that students will assist the CPO staff by providing them with potential locations for site placements.
-Failure to be responsive may result in a delay of clinical sites.
+Students are expected to be responsive to the CPO coordinators and to actively participate in the process of securing clinical or system sites and/or preceptors.
+This means, at a minimum, students will complete and submit all information requested from the CPO staff by the designated due dates.
+It also means, to the extent possible, that students will assist the CPO team by providing them with potential locations for site placements.
+Failure to be responsive to these requests for information may result in a delay of clinical placement.

 Expectations/Requirements for Clinical Learning Experiences

-The ABSN and MSN Programs provide detailed information about their expectations and requirements for student clinical experiences in their respective Student Handbooks.
-In order to participate in their required clinical learning experiences, students must comply with all requirements of their program.
+The ABSN, MSN, PGC and DNP-NAP Programs provide detailed information about their expectations and requirements for student clinical experiences in their respective Student Handbooks.
+In order to participate in their required clinical learning experiences, students must comply with all requirements of their programs.